Anthropology (BA)

 Departmental resources include an extensive film and video collection as well as teaching and research labs for archaeology, linguistic anthropology, and biological anthropology, which can be used for research by advanced undergraduates.
 A departmental colloquium series and an undergraduate student association welcome undergraduate participation.
 The department participates in the University's Hagop Kevorkian Center for Near Eastern Studies, the Center for Latin American and Caribbean Studies, the Jordan Center for the Advanced Study of Russia, the Institute for French Studies, the Center for Religion and Media, the Center for the Study of Human Origins, the Institute for Study of the Ancient World, the Program in Museum Studies, and the Center for Media, Culture, and History.

-Formal and informal cooperative arrangements with museums, zoos, and other academic institutions in the greater New York area place at students' disposal a group of anthropological scholars, materials, and resources unparalleled in the country.
+Formal and informal cooperative arrangements with museums, zoos, and other academic institutions in the greater New York City area place at students' disposal a group of anthropological scholars, materials, and resources unparalleled in the country.

 Honors Program